Discover How Neural Networks Work to Transform Modern AI!

 Challenges and Limitations of Neural Networks

-While neural networks work effectively in many applications, they are not without their challenges.
+While neural network in machine learning work effectively in many applications, they are not without their challenges.
 These obstacles, including data quality, computational demands, and interpretability, must be addressed to maximize their potential and improve overall efficiency.

 • Data and Computational Challenges: Neural networks need large labeled datasets and significant computational resources, often requiring GPUs or TPUs for training.